 Your Child ’s development

-Sneak peek: #baby ’s eyelids are partially open, which means that the retina — the innermost, light-sensitive layer of the eye — has now developed.
+Sneak peek: Your Baby ’s eyelids are partially open, which means that the retina — the innermost, light-sensitive layer of the eye — has now developed.
 Tiny eyelashes have now formed.

 The lungs can breathe: The lungs and their circulation system are now more mature.
-That means that #baby ’s lungs now have sufficient alveolar sacs and surfactants to allow for an adequate exchange of gas.
+That means that Your Baby ’s lungs now have sufficient alveolar sacs and surfactants to allow for an adequate exchange of gas.
 The sacs are responsible for the exchange of oxygen with carbon dioxide, while the surfactants, a film-like component that stays on the wall of the air sacs, help inflate the sacs.
 Since there are now enough of both, it means that children born prematurely in week 28 can survive with intensive care.

-Nervous system: The central nervous system can now direct rhythmic breathing movements and control #baby ’s body temperature.
-The ability to control body temperature is a major milestone for #baby , as it implies that the little one will soon be able to live outside your warm body.
+Nervous system: The central nervous system can now direct rhythmic breathing movements and control Your Baby ’s body temperature.
+The ability to control body temperature is a major milestone for Your Baby , as it implies that the little one will soon be able to live outside your warm body.